TanishaCooper/supervised_machine_learning/README.md

 1. Prediction
     - <strong><em>Random Forest Classifier</em></strong>
 2. Justification
     - Due to known category of "credit risk vs not credit risk", random forest classifier would be better to predict whether a loan will be approved or not.
+Individual Random Forest Classifier decision trees with random selection can capture more complicated feature patterns and deliver the best accuracy.
 Logistic Regression model would better predict numerical range/data ushc as weather forecasting, market forecasting, estimating life expectancy, advertising popularity prediction, etc..

 ## Outcome Prediction
 1. Which model performed better?